-Pulling-and-tensioning sites for the Project will be required approximately every one to two miles along the ROW and will cover approximately 3.4 acres (250 feet by 600 feet) each to accommodate required equipment.
-There are 41 pulling-and-tensioning sites proposed for use in Carbon County; see Attachment C-2, Map 1.
+Pulling-and-tensioning sites for the Project will be required for each wire reel length (9,250 feet or approximately every two miles) along the ROW and will cover approximately 1.2 acres (125 feet by 400 feet) each to accommodate required equipment.
+There are 40 pulling-and-tensioning sites proposed for use in Carbon County; six of which will be situated on private land and associated with Segment 1W(c); there are none situated on private land associated with Segment 1W(a); see Attachment C-2, Map 1.
 Equipment at sites required for pulling-and-tensioning activities will include tractors and trailers with spooled reels that hold the conductors, and trucks with the tensioning equipment.

 To the extent practicable, pulling-and-tensioning sites will be situated in the ROW.
 Depending on topography, minor grading may be required at some sites to create level pads for equipment.
-Typically, the only sites that will be located outside of the ROW will be at large angle dead-end structures.
-It is estimated that of the 41 sites in Carbon County, portions of 23 sites will be situated outside of the ROW on private land.
+Typically, the only sites that will be situated outside of the ROW will be at large angle dead-end structures.
+It is estimated that of the 40 sites in Carbon County, portions of six sites will be situated outside of the ROW on private land.
+All six sites are associated with Segment 1W(c).
 When construction occurs in steep and rough terrain, larger, less symmetrical pulling-and-tensioning sites may be required.